Web Software Security Learn

 5

-The output of /bin/ls is rendered in the browser — attacker sees the directory listing
+Output of /bin/ls rendered in browser — attacker sees the directory listing

-Answer the concept check questions below to unlock the next challenge.
+Answer all three questions to unlock the next challenge.

 Q1: Which character(s) can be used to chain/separate OS commands in a Unix shell?